admin-shell-io/id/aas/3/1/README.md

  [http://admin-shell.io/aas/3/1/Submodel](http://admin-shell.io/aas/3/1/Submodel) The Submodel class as defined in IDTA-01001-3-1.

+## Submodel/submodelElement
+ A submodel consists of zero or more submodel elements.

+ [http://admin-shell.io/aas/3/1/Submodel/submodelElement](http://admin-shell.io/aas/3/1/Submodel/submodelElement) The attribute submodelElement of the Submodel class as defined in IDTA-01001-3-1.

 ## Submodel/submodelElements
- A submodel consists of zero or more submodel elements.
+ A submodel consists of zero or more [submodel elements](http://admin-shell.io/aas/3/1/Submodel/submodelElement).

- [http://admin-shell.io/aas/3/1/Submodel/submodelElements](http://admin-shell.io/aas/3/1/Submodel/submodelElements) The attribute submodelElement of the Submodel class as defined in IDTA-01001-3-1.

 <!--- SubmodelElement --->